kabeep/zodiac-animals/README.md

 > Considering tree-shaking and the rigor required due to cultural differences,
 > the output will exclude i18n content.

-A lite and zero-dependency utility library using Lunar Calendar.
+A lite utility library using Lunar Calendar.

 See [documentation][docs-url].